-Fishery Consultant’s report for May 2019
+Fishery Consultant’s report for June 2019

-The water levels on West are down by 7 ft and stand at 29ft.
-The East remains at 29ft; both lakes are continueing to fall very slowly.
+The water levels on West are down by 8 ft and stand at 28ft.
+The East remains at 29ft; both lakes are continuing to fall very slowly.
 The trout are very close to the lake edges where floating lines and small flies are fishing best.
-Perch pin-fry giving great sport on the surface near the weed beds and all the areas where grass and other plants are in the water.
-Boat fishing over the drowned island on West Hallington is giving good results as the area is thick with pin-fry.
-Sinfoil’s fry, Dawson’s and Montana are proving the best flies for the fry feeders.
+Perch pin-fry are still being taken next to the weed beds and are giving great sport on the surface.

 Prospects and Flies

 July will see hatches of damsel’s and sedges of various kinds and, given further good weather, the prospects look excellent.
 As was found to be the case in June, bank anglers may find that a sinking line or heavy intermediate line may be a better choice to take the fry feeders as the month proceeds.